EMERGENCY TRAVEL ALERT:

 - Measureable returns on investments that grow in value over time.

 In carrying out this policy, the Department will:

 - Accommodate existing and proposed trees and other long lived plants by consistently integrating landscape conservation and highway beautification into the processes that are used to plan, design, construct, and maintain roadways.

 - Utilize design strategies that enhance Florida's distinctive sense of place, create lasting curb appeal, and minimize

-cost to conserve and maintain high quality landscapes.
+the cost to conserve and maintain high quality landscapes.

 - Accept responsibility for maintenance of the state's highest priority landscapes, as established by the Department,

-necessary to implement this policy.
+when necessary to implement this policy.

 - Develop and implement a system to track costs and accomplishments of programs contributing to highway beautification."

 Plans for other highway landscape projects must comply with Part I, Rule Chapter 14-40, F.A.C Highway Beautification and Landscape Management: